kayp514/firebase-auth-data/README.md

 # Firebase Auth Data: Open Source User Management System

 Welcome to **Firebase Auth Data**, an open-source project designed to provide a seamless user authentication and data management experience using Firebase.
-Built with Next.js, it offers a robust platform to manage user accounts and their associated data
+Built with Next.js, it offers a robust platform to manage user accounts and their associated data.
+This project is deployed on Vercel for easy access and demonstration.

 ## Features